PESB Annual Report on Educator Preparation and Workforce

 Learn more about knowledge and skills.

-This is the second year we have individuals have lost their teaching credentials because they ether did not complete, or did not pass the ProTeach Portfolio or achieve National Board Certification by the policy deadline, which means are ineligible for Washington State certification for five years.
+This is the second year we have individuals who have lost their teaching credentials because they either did not complete, or did not pass the ProTeach Portfolio or achieve National Board Certification by the policy deadline, which means they are ineligible for Washington State certification for one year.
 The legislation requiring a uniform, external assessment for the professional teaching certificate also required placing a time limit in which teachers must achieve it and loss of licensure for failing to do so.
 Policies for credential renewal have been around for a long time, and individuals who did not complete certain requirements were in danger of losing their certificate.
 However, this is the first time an individual has lost his or her teaching credential because they did not pass an assessment.

 PESB has been closely tracking implementation of this policy.
 An important part of our work was commissioning a study to better understand the external validity of the ProTeach assessment in 2014.
 What we learned from this study is: